 The suite of products under our "Agora" banner represent a combination of low-level solutions on top of which almost anything can be built.

-There's Perseus, the Gorgon-slayer, decapitating orthogonal concerns like parsing, pattern-matching, concurrency and cryptography.
-Athena weighs in like a goddess to add extensibility to any application.
-Muse offers inspiration precisely in the act of turning information into a story, with higher-level scripting languages that incorporate the best of breed ideas from currently popular scripting runtimes.
+Muse offers inspiration precisely in the act of turning raw information into a story, with higher-level scripting languages that incorporate the best of breed ideas from currently popular scripting runtimes.

-We have used these products mainly in the development of Apex Unify™ and Apex BlockSync™, about which we'll be sharing more in the coming months, but you can use them now to build anything you can imagine.
+We have used these products mainly in the development of the Apex Unify!™ technologies, including Apex ForeverDB™, Apex BlockSync™, and Apex Synchronicity™, about which we'll be sharing more in the coming months, but you can use them now to build anything you can imagine.

 The Greek themes are not entirely arbitrary or merely a reflection of some of our staff's affection for Homer's incredible epic poem, the Odyssey (which we admit upfront).
 Homer was among the very first in Western civilization to record a story, albeit in the oral tradition originally, a medium that must have been much more frustrating than Instagram or Facebook as a modality to reach the masses.